...

 Setting Up “Digital Guardrails”

-We like to keep things simple.
-To protect your data in 2026, your IT should feel like a well-organized office:
+To protect your data in 2026, your IT should feel like a well-organized office.
+Here are the three technical requirements the government now expects.

-• Private Lanes for X-Rays: Your X-ray sensors and 3D scanners should live on their own “private lane” (VLAN) away from the front desk Wi-Fi.
-If a front-desk computer gets a virus, these digital guardrails keep it from spreading to your clinical data.
+Your X-ray sensors and 3D scanners should live on their own “private lane” (VLAN) away from the front desk Wi-Fi.
+If a front-desk computer gets a virus, these guardrails keep it from spreading to your clinical data.

-• Unbreakable Backups: Standard cloud backups can be deleted by modern viruses.
-You need “Immutable Backups”, think of it as a digital vault that can be filled but never emptied or changed.
+Standard cloud backups can be deleted by modern viruses.
+You need “Immutable Backups” — think of it as a digital vault that can be filled but never emptied or changed.

 What HIPAA Actually Requires